electricimp/imp-central-impt/DevelopmentGuide.md

 - If you already have the Product, specify its ID or name as a value of the `--product <PRODUCT_IDENTIFIER>` option.
 - If you want to create a new Product, specify its name as a value of the `--product <PRODUCT_IDENTIFIER>` option and add the `--create-product` option.

 By default, it is assumed that the new Project is going to be used for application firmware development, so the new Device Group will be a Development Device Group.

 If you create the Project for [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) development, specify the `--pre-factory` option to create a Pre-factory Device Group.
-In this case, you also need to specify a production target Device Group which should be of the *pre-production* [type](./CommandsManual.md#device-group-type) and belong to the same Product:
+In this case, you also need to specify two target Device Groups which should belong to the same Product:

+1. Device-under-test (DUT) target Device Group which should be of the *pre-dut* [type](./CommandsManual.md#device-group-type).
+    - If you already have the device-under-test target Device Group, specify its ID or name as a value of the `--dut <DEVICE_GROUP_IDENTIFIER>` option.
+    - If you need to create a new device-under-test target Device Group, specify its name as a value of the `--dut <DEVICE_GROUP_IDENTIFIER>` option and add the `--create-dut` option.

+2. Production target Device Group which should be of the *pre-production* [type](./CommandsManual.md#device-group-type).
     - If you already have the production target Device Group, specify its ID or name as a value of the `--target <DEVICE_GROUP_IDENTIFIER>` option.
     - If you need to create a new production target Device Group, specify its name as a value of the `--target <DEVICE_GROUP_IDENTIFIER>` option and add the `--create-target` option.

 Alternatively, you can create the required impCentral API entities in advance using other *impt* commands.
-For example, use [`impt product create`](./CommandsManual.md#product-create) to create the Product, and [`impt dg create`](./CommandsManual.md#device-group-create) to create the production target Device Group and/or the Project's Device Group itself.
+For example, use [`impt product create`](./CommandsManual.md#product-create) to create the Product, and [`impt dg create`](./CommandsManual.md#device-group-create) to create the production and/or DUT target Device Group and/or the Project's Device Group itself.

 The source code files can be specified directly using the `--device-file <device_file>` and `--agent-file <agent_file>` options.
 Or the default names can be used.
 If a specified file does not exist, the command creates it as an empty file.